ionic-team/ionic-framework/docs/shadow-parts-guidelines.md

 | `container` | Does it wrap the main content itself (default slot or native control)? |
 | `content` | Is it the main user-content area of an overlay or primary content region? |

-The following examples shows the correct usage for the standard parts.
+The following examples show the correct usage for the standard parts.

 ### `native`